Usage

 |---|---|

-run.json | Run metadata and status |
+run.json | Run metadata plus embedded report and evidence |

 report.md | Human-readable summary |